Providing a great customer experience at every touchpoint is a critical part of business success.

 As we can see, there’s several stages in this example where the business has aimed to make it as easy as possible for the customer to discover their products, learn about them, buy them, and enjoy them.

-Between 2019 and 2020, Canadian athleisure retailer Lululemon saw a staggering 40% increase in brand value.
-The secret to their colossal success was making their customers’ purchases as easy as possible, all through offering a seamless customer experience online.
+The secret to their colossal success was making purchases as easy as possible, all through offering a seamless digital customer experience.

 Lululemon has always offered their customers the best experiences possible, from prioritizing their social media customer service to offering yoga classes in-store.